Welcome to Year 3/4

 This page will be updated each half term so that you can see what your child will be learning at each stage of the school year.

 Please remember to read with your child every evening and sign their reading record as this is such an important part of their learning.
 Try and discuss the text to ensure understanding and improve vocabulary.

 Each child should be secure with their 2, 5 and 10 times tables by now, if not, please practice at home.
 Each week your child will be assessed on a new times table until the reach 12 times tables, they will know what level they are on each week.
-For the first 2 weeks back we will only be practicing 3,4 and 8 times tables as this will help support our next maths topic which is multiplication and division.
 These will be tested on a Friday along with spellings.

 For our Guided Reading sessions, we will be focusing on applying our growing knowledge of root words, prefixes and suffixes, both to read aloud and to understand the meaning of new words that we discover.
 We will also be reading further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.
 An important focus of our sessions will be checking that the text makes sense and discussing our understanding and explaining the meaning of words in context.
-Over the summer holidays, try to spend some time reading different styles of texts and practising your word reading and comprehension ready for September.
+Over the holidays, try to spend some time reading different styles of texts and practising your word reading and comprehension as much as possible

 To start this half term we will be consolidating our multiplication and division knowledge solving increasingly complex calculations.
 We will move on from using pictorial representations to learning the column method for multiplication.